Transformed rank-1 lattices for high-dimensional approximation: Fourier approximation on the torus

 \section{Fourier approximation on the torus}

-First of all, we recall some definitions of classical Fourier approximation theory.
-Afterwards we introduce functions spaces whose elements have absolute summable Fourier coefficients, so-called Wiener Algebras.
-Finally, we reflect the ideas of rank-1 lattices from \cite{kaemmererdiss}, the references therein and their importance in the context of Fourier approximation.
+At first we introduce weighted $L_{p}$-function spaces and Sobolev spaces of mixed smoothness, recall some definitions of classical Fourier approximation theory and define a space of functions that have absolute square-summable Fourier coefficients.
+Finally, we reflect the ideas of {rank-$1$} lattices from \cite{SLKA87, CoKuNu10,kaemmererdiss}, the corresponding Fourier approximation methods, and approximation error bounds that were discussed in e.g., \cite{Tem86, KaPoVo13, ByKaUlVo16}.